GRE QUANT PREP

 What are the four question types?

-Quantitative Comparison (compare two quantities — use simplification, not full calculation); Multiple-choice select one (standard single-answer format); Multiple-choice select one or more (every correct answer required, no partial credit); and Numeric entry (type an exact answer with no choices to eliminate from).
+Quantitative Comparison, multiple-choice select one, multiple-choice select one or more, and numeric entry.
 Each type rewards a different approach and should be practised separately before combining in full mocks.

 What are the most common mistakes on GRE Quant?